-I requested many things of God on this 26 km (16 mile) trip to Cape Pillar, from sleep to beautiful skies, from the abiding presence of God to protection from snakes.
-God answered every single one of my many prayers, and he even went beyond it by showering me with many undeserved blessings such as seeing endangered Tasmanian wedge tailed eagles and whales (and I also give thanks to my husband and intercessor friends who helped me along by their prayers (2 Corinthians 1:11)).
+I requested many things of God on this 26 km (16 mile) trip to Cape Pillar, from sleep to beautiful skies, from the abiding presence of God to protection from snakebites.
+God answered every single one of my many prayers, and he even went beyond it by showering me with many undeserved blessings such as seeing endangered Tasmanian wedge tailed eagles and whales (and I also thank my husband and intercessor friends who helped me along by their prayers (2 Corinthians 1:11)).

 Truly, truly, God is so good to us, and he treats us far better than we deserve (Matthew 5:45).
 This is the definition of GRACE.
 It means “unmerited favor”.

-God’s supreme demonstration of his grace on us was when he died on the cross for our sins:
+God’s supreme demonstration of his grace toward us was when he died on the cross for our sins:

 All of us have sinned against God and justly deserve to be punished (Romans 3:23).
 God is perfect in holiness and cannot be in the presence of sin; therefore, he declares that the just punishment for our sins is death and hell (Romans 6:23).

 But because of God’s great love for us, he came to save us from our sins and their consequences.
-He sent his Son, Jesus, to live a perfectly moral, sinless life for us in our place and then to pay the penalty for our sins through his death on the cross.
+He sent his Son, Jesus, to live a perfectly moral, sinless life for us in our place.
+Jesus then died on the cross to pay the penalty for our sins for us.

 “For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life.”
 (John 3:16)

-In order to receive God’s grace (to be forgiven and reconciled to God) you must first repent (confess and turn away from your sins), and secondly, you must trust in Jesus to save you from your sins.
+In order to receive God’s grace (to be forgiven and reconciled to God) you must first repent (confess and turn away from your sins).
+Secondly, you must trust in Jesus to save you from your sins.
 When you do this, then Jesus gets what you deserve (death), and you get what he deserves (communion with God).
 God ransoms you from your sins through your repentance and faith in him.

 God does this not because you deserved it or earned it but because of his own mercy and grace.